Bosch-0/Project-Muggle/docs/icon_policy.md

 ## Contributing
-Icons should only be added via pull request (PR) in two situations:
+Icons should only be added to the Bitcoin Core repo via a pull request (PR) in two situations:

 - An icon used in production is being replaced with a new icon.
-- A new feature is being added to the Bitcoin Core GUI that requires the addition of a new icon.
+- A feature is being added to the Bitcoin Core GUI that requires the addition of a new icon.

-Icons (both SVG and PNG) should not be added to the repo if they are not yet used in production.
-If a new icon is set to be added in an upcoming PR, the designer of the icon should [open an issue](https://github.com/bitcoin-core/gui/issues/new/choose) to get feedback on the design and to make sure it is consistent with Bitcoin Core's iconography.
+If a new icon is designed for an upcoming or active PR, the designer of the icon should [open an issue](https://github.com/bitcoin-core/gui/issues/new/choose) to get feedback on the design and to make sure it is consistent with Bitcoin Core's iconography.

+If a new feature is being added to the Bitcoin Core GUI that requires a new icon the developer should [open an issue](https://github.com/bitcoin-core/gui/issues/new/choose) requesting an icon to be designed.

+Icons (both SVG and PNG) should not be added to the Bitcoin Core repo if they are not yet used in production.

-When opening a PR that adds an icon source SVG files should be added to `src/qt/res/src` at 24x24px and otimized production PNG files should be added to `src/qt/res/icons` at 24x24px.
+When opening a PR that adds an icon source (SVG) files should be added to `src/qt/res/src` at 24x24px and otimized production (PNG) files should be added to `src/qt/res/icons` at 24x24px.

+### Icon Sizing
+Different sized icons sizes may be necessary in some circumstances.
+If 24x24 is too small or too large for the required icon placement, then the icon should be scaled up or down whilst sticking to the 8-point grid system.
+Testing of various icon sizes will be required to find the most optimal size that is both not too small reducing image and not too large resulting in unecessary file sizes.